← Back to Blog

 Elliot Zeisel has called the training group an "everything bagel" — and the comparison is apt.
 Just as an everything bagel combines all the toppings into one, a training group brings together multiple ingredients that are usually kept separate:

-- Case consultation — Bring your clinical questions and challenges to colleagues who understand the work
+• Case consultation — Bring your clinical challenges and questions to colleagues who understand the work

 All of these happen in the same training group, in the same session.
 That's what makes training groups so rich — they're not compartmentalized.
 Your personal reactions to a colleague in the group might illuminate something about your countertransference with a client.
 A case you bring might reveal something about your own history.
 Everything informs everything else.